rwtodd/Go.Sed/README.md

 ## Status

 It is early in the development.
-As of now, the instructions to run are hard-coded for `sed -n`:

-    $ d
-    8,11 {
-       =
-       p
-    }
-    /import/, /^\)/ d
-    p

-... which doesn't look impressive, but it illustrates that the basic engine is working.
-I also support inverted conditions, like:

-   8,11 !d
+There is a basic engine in place, which can run a few of the commands.
+The lexer is coming along, and it can parse all of the common commands.
+I still need to do the 'y' command, but that may be all that's missing.

 ## Next Steps

-The most important missing piece is a lexer/parser for the sed commands.
-Right now, the test program is hard-coded in main.go.
+The most important missing piece is a parser for the lex'ed tokens.

-After that, I'll need to add the missing commands (importantly, s// isn't implemented yet!).
+After that, I'll need to add code to run the missing commands.

 ## Go Get